TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “We go low.
 We take the tents and the animals and go below.”

 I went down to the well to wash up for dinner, something no one else seemed interested in doing.
-Ibrahim’s shirt was still covered in goat blood and he didn’t seem to own much else to wear.
+Ibrahim’s shirt was still covered in goat blood, and he didn’t seem to have much to wear.
 Nobody did, in fact.
 There were a few soiled shirts and jackets, fetid and rank, hanging on hooks above the stove, but that was all.
 They seemed to wear the same clothes every day.
 Who did they need to change for?

-I began to wonder where Fatima’s children had come from, who the father was, where he had gone.
-And who did Omer and Asya have for companionship but each other?
-There were no other young people in this valley, at least that I had seen.
-Perhaps they had left, went away to live in towns.
+I wondered where Fatima’s children had come from, who the father was, and where he had gone.
+And who did Omer and Asya have for companionship, other than each other?
+There were no other young people in this valley, at least not that I had seen.
+Perhaps they had left, gone away to live in towns.
 Would that be Omer and Asya’s fate?
 If not, who would they marry?

 Omer and Asya.